InyChen/Tiny2D/README.md

 # Tiny2D
 a light-weight 2d engine

-一个轻量级2d引擎,支持canvas渲染

-you can work with canvas in an easier way.
+support canvas render.

 ## How to use
-1. Add a canvas tag in to your page.
+1. Add a canvas tag into your page.
 2. Create a new instance of Stage:
 ```js
 let stage = new Stage({